clojure/core.match/README.md

 Road Map
 ----

 A good chunk of Maranget's algorithm for pattern matching has been implemented.
 We would like to flesh out the pattern matching functionality.
-When we get to guards we will start considering predicate dispatch in earnest.
+Once that work is done, we'll move on to predicate dispatch.

 If you would like to see a more detailed account of what we're considering you can look here (https://github.com/swannodette/match/wiki/Design-Wiki).